International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 An `Agreement` must contain a `dspace:timestamp` property defined as an XSD DateTime type.

 An `Agreement` must contain a `dspace:consumerId` and `dspace:providerId`.
-The contents of these properties are a dataspace-specific unique identifier of the contract agreement parties.
+The contents of these properties are a [Dataspace](../model/terminology.md#dataspace)-specific unique identifier of the contract agreement parties.
 Note that these identifiers are not necessarily the same as the identifiers of the participant agents negotiating the contract (i.e. the "connectors").